microsoft/VivaSolutions/Sample Solutions/Data Lake/MGDC/README.md

 - At this point, the pipeline should look like this <p align="center"> <img src="images/Pipeline.JPG" width="400" class="center"> </p>
 - Publish the pipeline.
 - For the first trigger, follow steps [here](https://docs.microsoft.com/en-us/graph/data-connect-quickstart?tabs=Microsoft365&tutorial-step=5) to monitor and approve data consent requests at Microsoft 365 Admin Center or via Powershell.
-  - **Note**: Each approved request is valid for 6 months unless there is a change in the pipeline (e.g. change of name of a copy data activity or pipeline's name)
+  - **Note**: Each approved request is valid for 6 months unless there is a change in the pipeline (e.g. name change of a copy data activity or pipeline name)

-This the schema of the dataset exported through this pipeline.
+This is the exported dataset schema through this pipeline.
 <p align="center"> <img src="images/Schema.JPG" width="900" class="center"> </p>